hpicgs/unCover/README.md

 only required for generation, however, fine-tuning the confidence thresholds to the used models will greatly benefit performance and is required to achieve good results.

-By default, they need to be located in the `models` folder to be used by the scripts.

 ## Usage

 There are multiple ways to use unCover, depending on your use case.